Skip to main content

 Project flexibility: Freedom or instability?

-One of the biggest perks of project-based pricing is freedom—you can pick and choose the projects that interest you, set your own deadlines, and work with a wide variety of clients.
+One of the biggest perks of a project based pricing structure is freedom—you can pick and choose the projects that interest you, set your own deadlines, and work with a wide variety of clients.

 You’re not tied down by long-term contracts, allowing you to explore different industries and expand your skills.
 But with that freedom comes instability.